mvilain/open-vpn/roles/vpn/README.md

 Requirements
 ------------

 vagrant requires a public/private key pair to login to the vagrant boxes.
-This is usually specified in the inventory file, but if ssh-agent has been enabled (e.g. `AddKeysToAgent yes` is set in the `.ssh/config file`), some vagrant boxes won't be able to connect and authenticate.
+The known, insecure private key is typically replaced by a generated key as part of the boot process.
+But the known key can be used to create testing instances.
+The location of the known, insecure key is specified in the inventory file.
+If ssh-agent has been enabled (e.g. `AddKeysToAgent yes` is set in the `.ssh/config file`), some vagrant boxes won't be able to connect and authenticate. *Do not turn on this feature if you expect to use Vagrant.*

 CentOS 7 -- ansible must run under python 2.7 as the python3 version available is to old; the ansible\_python\_interpreter should be set to /usr/bin/python in the inventory file

-CentOS 8 and AlmaLinux 8 -- ansible needs to be installed prior on the client to install all python3 modules and libraries; the ansible\_python\_interpreter should be set to /usr/libexec/platform-python in the inventory file
+CentOS 8, AlmaLinux 8 and RockyLinux 8 -- ansible needs to be installed prior on the client to install all python3 modules and libraries; the ansible\_python\_interpreter should be set to /usr/libexec/platform-python in the inventory file

-Debian, Fedora, and Ubuntu -- python3 should already be installed and new enough to connect to ansible on the provisioning machine; ansible\_python\_interpreter should be set to /usr/bin/python3 in the inventory file
+Debian, Fedora, and Ubuntu -- An ansible-compatible python3 should already be installed and new enough to connect to ansible on the provisioning machine; ansible\_python\_interpreter should be set to /usr/bin/python3 in the inventory file

 Role Variables